alessandroragano/complicated_chess/README.md

 Some characters can use special actions: heal an ally character, freeze an opponent character, teletransport an ally character, revive an ally character.

 ### Game features:
-- Fight a computer player implemented using a simple AI min max algorithm
+- Fight against the computer
-- Play online against another human
+- Online game against another human
 - An interactive board where you can see the allowed target cells before making a move with one of your characters
 - Look back to your moves to learn mistakes and improve your skills
 - Save and resume a match